Stabax/TinyConf/doc/GettingStarted.md

     /*
      * Multi Line Comment
      */

+### Customize syntax ###

+You can customize every single "control" character or sequence that is used to recognize Keys/Values, Multivalues, Comments, Sections...\n
+To do so, you can check the defines inside tinyconf.config.hpp file which are documented as they are defined.\n

 There is nothing more to learn to start using TinyConf !\n More advanced methods are nevertheless available and documented in the stb::Class documentation page.